 The Ireland Strategic Investment Fund is an €8bn sovereign development fund, managed and controlled by the National Treasury Management Agency (NTMA), with a statutory mandate to invest on a commercial basis to support economic activity and employment in Ireland.

 ISIF has a long investment time horizon and can act as a permanent or patient source of long-term capital.

 Ilen River Partners was established in 2018 to provide sector specific capital to companies at each stage of their development.
 While its primary function is a provider of capital, the ethos of Ilen River Partners is built on deep sectoral knowledge of the industries it invests in, a long-term outlook and strategic business partnerships.
 Ilen River Partners is led by founder and Managing Partner, Fearghal Ó Ríordáin, with Triona Hourihane as co-founder and Principal.

 The Fund offers a unique capital investment structure tailored specifically to fit the whiskey distillery sector.
 The Fund will first engage with you to discuss your business and your plans for future growth.
 The Fund will then perform a review of the distillery, business model and commercial and technical requirements.
 The Fund will then proceed to explore with you the most suitable financing structure to match your plans for the business.
 The Fund will provide finance to your business through loans.

-Leading international whiskey experts, Dr. Alan Rutherford, Dr. Gordon Steele and Jack O’Shea, are working with the Fund and will make available their decades of technical and wider industry expertise to whiskey distilleries in receipt of capital from the Fund.
+Leading international whiskey experts, Dr. Alan Rutherford, Dr. Gordon Steele and Dr. Jack O’Shea, are working with the Fund and will make available their decades of technical and wider industry expertise to whiskey distilleries in receipt of capital from the Fund.

 The Fund is seeking to lend to independent whiskey distilleries at all stages of their development.
 Whether the distillery is in the early stages of laying down stock or at the point where it is seeking to scale and increase production, the Fund would be happy to speak with you.